 The work of the selected artists will be projected inside the majestic Judson Memorial Church.
 The Judson is home to an extraordinarily diverse congregation and continues to be a bastion for civil rights and spiritual enquiry in these challenging times.

-The Red Dot Show
+GROUP EXHIBIT: The Red Dot Show

 Phyllis Harriman Mason Gallery, New York, NY Mar 14 - Mar 19, 2011